Join me!

 Each tree species has certain characteristics that have made it popular.
 Whether it’s the rigidity of the branch tips, how well it retains its needles, or a striking fragrance, each variety has something special to offer.

-When choosing the best type of Christmas tree for your family, you can keep a lookout for a few things:
+When looking at the different types of Christmas trees, you can keep a lookout for a few things:

 2. Sickness or decay.
 The tree should not smell musty or have any kind of spots.
 This could indicate that the tree was cut while sick or cut too long ago.